Leather Care ... How To Keep Your Leather In Top Condition

-- What happens to it once it has been made into furniture or car seats etc and subject to normal use
+- What happens to it once it has been made into furniture or car seats etc and subject to normal daily use

 - In my experience, the best and most effective way to keep it in excellent condition

 And hopefully you'll come to the realisation that leather care and maintenance really is quite simple and not a mysterious as it's made out to be.

 Here's What Your Leather Was Like ...
 Brand New

 Here's a photo of a brand new leather couch.
 Never been sat in or exposed to the environment ... just sitting there on the showroom floor.

 It feels soft, warm, waxy and people can't help rubbing their hands over it!

 (NOTE: This article refers to sealed leathers because they are the most commonly used)